leadsoftlucas/ravendb-demo/README.md

 ## **Intro**

-Welcome to this repository that will demonstrate how easy and amazing is to connect and use **RavenDB** into a .net 9.0 c# Rest Web API application and a short comparisson with **PostgreSQL**.
+Welcome to this repository that will demonstrate how easy and amazing is to connect and use **RavenDB** into a .net 9.0 c# Rest Web API application and a short comparison with **PostgreSQL**.
 My goal here, is to bring the ease of use to achieve fantastic results on application features in an effortless code base.

 You'll be able to experience how fast we can create an application with high performance and efficiency, both on coding and runtime results.